LibrarPotter/buWebinars/citableCodeMeansProfesionalCredit.md

 ## GitHub and Zenodo collaboration

 Getting a DOI for a GitHub repository through Zenodo is easy

-# Overview of getting a DOI through GitHub and Zenodo

-## Sign-up for Zenodo using your GitHub account

-(or link your accounts through Zenodo)

-## Authorize the webhook

-## Go to the GitHub section of Zenodo

-## Flip the switch on the GitHub repository you want to cite

-## Create a release in GitHub

-## Go to the Upload tab in Zenodo

-Your new release will be in the right hand section of the screen

-## Select your record and update the necessary fields

-Most fields will auto-populate based on information in your GitHub repository

-## Click **submit** to Mint a DOI!

 ## Check out the GitHub guide: [Making Your Code Citable](https://guides.github.com/activities/citable-code/)